Pre-ordering the Samsung Galaxy Note 20? These are the best Aussie plans

 If you pre-order the handset before August 21, you’ll also receive a free pair of the just-launched Galaxy Buds Live.
 The phone is available in a variety of mystical colours, including Mystic Bronze, Mystic Green, Mystic Grey, Mystic White or Mystic Black.

-We’ve assessed all the Samsung Galaxy Note 20 plans from the major Aussie telcos, and highlighted our best picks below.
+We’ve assessed all the Samsung Galaxy Note 20 and Note 20 Ultra plans from the major Aussie telcos, and highlighted our best picks below.
 This time around, not every provider is offering every model, with both Telstra and Optus only stocking the 5G variant, so your telco of choice will be somewhat skewed by that limitation.

 - Compare all Samsung Galaxy Note 20 256GB plans